 This is why I opt to carry a more effective weapon in my truck, ensuring that I’m not outgunned if it hits the fan while I’m on the road.

-Top 5 Best Truck Guns
+Top 5 Best Truck Guns:

-It would be an understatement to admit that I am a great admirer of a carbine.
+It would be an understatement to admit that I am a great admirer of the carbine.
 But the fact is that I am, and carry one daily in my vehicle.
 Having said that, remember it is your responsibility to know the gun laws of your state and how those laws relate to carrying a firearm in your vehicle.

-For the purposes of this article I define a carbine as a short rifle with an 18” or shorter barrel.
+For the purposes of this article, I define a carbine as a short rifle with an 18” or shorter barrel.
 The stock may be fixed, collapsible, or of folding design.
 I do not limit this discussion only to semi-auto actions as you will soon discover.

 In a vehicle, there’s limited space in which to move around.
 If I must fight or defend myself from within or around my mode of transportation, the ability to move with ease can become challenging with all but a pistol or carbine.

 Plus, in most cases, greater distance and accuracy capability is gained in part due to the high velocity rifle cartridges of most carbines.
 That’s not to negate most of the same advantages of a pistol caliber in a carbine as well.

 There are countless applications for a carbine when it comes to a survival or bug out situation.
-So in my estimation the carbine has a place in every single vehicle I own.
+So in my estimation, the carbine has a place in every single vehicle I own.
 Understand I have carried a carbine for decades while traveling roadways in this country.
-Also understand I currently reside in a western state that has no law prohibiting any gun, loaded and accessible, inside my truck.
+Also understand that I currently reside in a western state that has no law prohibiting any gun, loaded and accessible, inside my truck.